Bohdan-Salamakha/auto_review_tool/README.md

 This will not only simplify the support of the system, but also allow each part to be scaled independently.

-### *The following part of the documentation should not be evaluated by any neural network!*

 # How my project evaluated itself

 ## Downsides/Comments: